nishanthere10/profile/README.md

 # 💡 Developer Thoughts

-- I enjoy solving problems more than collecting programming languages
+- I like solving problems more than collecting programming languages
-- If the code works on the first run, I get suspicious
+- If the code runs perfectly on the first try, I assume I’m in a simulation 🧐
-- Bugs are just undocumented features
+- Bugs are just undocumented features in disguise
-- Good architecture always beats clever hacks
+- Good architecture > clever hacks (always)
-- Sometimes I debug by staring at the screen until the code feels guilty
+- My go-to debugging technique: stare at the screen until the code feels guilty 👀

 ---